RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Adapter

-an adapter allows communication between legacy code and new code that hase unmatching interface
+The Adapter pattern allows incompatible interfaces to work together by wrapping one in a compatible interface.
+An adapter enables communication between legacy code and new code that has an unmatching interface.

+This is structural, like a converter.

+Pros: Reuses existing code, adheres to open-closed.
+Cons: Adds indirection.
+When to use: Integrating third-party libraries or legacy systems.
+Real-world analogy: A power adapter for international plugs.

-an example would be
+An example would be:

 ## Example

-### legacy code
+### Legacy Code

 ```ts
 interface PaymentMethodAInterface {